LiteraLingo-Workspace/LiteraLingo_H4I_Project/README.md

 # If successful, delete the table with:
 DROP xyz;

-# Run the following script to start the containerized backend
-./start-database.sh

 # Sync up your Prisma schema with your db
 npx prisma db push